| CHAPTER D4 THE GAP |

 in the King James Bible in order to justify changing it to match the heavens

-created in Ge 1:8 to the heaven created in Ge 1:1 you get the plural
+1:8 to the heaven created in Ge 1:1 you get

 Je 4:23-28 is interesting because v.23, being almost

-existed but man had not yet been created.
-The birds in this verse are
+angels existed but man had not yet been created.
+The birds in this verse

-know these birds in Je 4:25 are devils who have “fled” the destructive wrath of
+we know these birds in Je 4:25 are devils who have “fled” the destructive wrath

 Je 4:26 refers to the garden of God being